Make-Magazine/makerfaire/wp-content/plugins/gravityview-advanced-filter/readme.txt

 == Changelog ==

+= 4.1.1 on February 10, 2025 =

+This update resolves a potential issue affecting View filters and field conditional logic.

+#### 🐛 Fixed
+* A potential JavaScript conflict that could prevent configuring View filters and field conditional logic.

 = 4.1.0 on January 16, 2025 =

 This release adds support for custom filter values and merge tags in multi-value filters, and fixes several issues, including a deprecation notice in Gravity Forms 2.9.1+.